 The Rev. Matthew McCormick

 The Rev. Matthew McCormick began as rector at Messiah in December of 2016.
 He was ordained to the priesthood in 2008.
 Most recently, he has been the vicar of the Church of the Resurrection in North Charleston, S.C., where he has had the role of pastor in a new church plant.
 Prior to that, he was an associate rector at St. Philip’s Episcopal Church in Charleston, a large congregation where he served in a variety of roles.
 He is a graduate of Trinity Episcopal School for Ministry in Ambridge, Penn.
-He has received a master’s degree in theology from Luther Seminary in St. Paul, and is currently working on his doctorate at Luther.
+He holds a Master of Theology degree from Luther Seminary in St. Paul, and is currently working on doctoral studies.

 Jeff Kidder has served as Messiah’s Music Director for 25 years and also extends Messiah’s music ministry to the Episcopal Church in Minnesota’s faith communities as part of its mission for renewal.
 Jeff is grateful to have come from a family with gifts and experiences in both music and Christian worship, which provided roots for his own faith renewal, rekindled many years ago when he began attending Messiah.
 Jeff’s work at Messiah revolves around coordinating music and worship activities.
 His main weekly task is to plan and prepare music for our Sunday worship (and other special) services.
 Jeff works closely with Paul Johnson (our Music Minister, who handles organ and keyboard playing), especially in the worship band as well as in general through prayerful planning and leading of the music ministry.